-The project, which has a value of approximately $7bn, consists of a 150MW wind farm and a 100MW photovoltaic (PV) solar farm.
+The project, which has a value of approximately $7bn, consists of a 150MW wind farm and 100MW photovoltaic (PV) solar farm.
 It received approval from the Canadian Ministry of Environment in June 2012.

 Construction began in November 2013 and was completed in January 2015.
-The solar project started in October 2013 and is scheduled for completion in 2015.
+The solar project started in October 2013 and was scheduled for completion in 2015.
 The solar farm is expected to be the largest solar photovoltaic project in Canada, surpassing the 97MW Sarnia power plant.

 GREP is being developed in response to the Government of Ontario’s initiative to promote the development of renewable power in the region.
 It will be located on privately owned and Ontario Realty Corporation (ORC)-managed lands.

 Classified as a class 3 facility, the solar project will include approximately 440,000 Canadian Solar CS6X high-performance PV modules.
-The panels will be formed into units of 1MW each and installed on fixed ground-mounted racking structures.
+The panels will be formed into units of 1MW each and installed on fixed, ground-mounted racking structures.

 The PV plant will produce approximately 165,000MWh of electricity a year, which will be sufficient to power 13,750 Canadian homes.
 It is expected to offset approximately 162,000t of carbon dioxide emissions annually.

-The 150MW Grand Renewable Wind (GRW) project, owned by Samsung Renewable Energy, Pattern Grand, and Six Nations, is located on privately held land throughout South Cayuga.
+The 150MW Grand Renewable Wind (GRW) project, owned by Samsung Renewable Energy, Pattern Grand and Six Nations, is located on privately held land throughout South Cayuga.